umarhassan-mitodl/2.700-fall-2014/content/pages/instructor-insights.md

 ### Possibilities for Further Study/Careers

-After completing this course, students may continue to take ship design courses in the {{% resource_link "44d82421-bbf0-4761-abd1-00ee8ae047c8" "2N program" %}}.
+After completing this course, students may continue to take ship design courses in the [2N program](https://2n.mit.edu/).

 Graduates go on to become naval architecture engineers and managers in both commercial and government naval ship acquisition programs, new construction and maintenance facilities and research and design centers.